Requirements & Procedure

 - Official GRE Scores for doctoral applicants submitted via ETS

-- TOEFL or IELTS scores for international students submitted to the Graduate School
+- TOEFL, IELTS or Duolingo scores for international students submitted to the Graduate School

 - 3 Recommendation Letters from academic sources submitted through Apply Yourself